-Eddie loosened his grip on the three bills as the bartender pulled them away and slipped them in the cash register.
-He reached below the counter, then placed two bottles in front of Eddie before moving on to the sista—the one who tried to undercut him.
+Eddie loosened his grip on the bill as the bartender pulled it away and slipped it in the cash register.
+He reached below the counter, then placed two bottles in front of Eddie before moving on to the sista who’d tried to budge him.

 With a bottle in each hand, Eddie navigated through the crowd.
 It was no different than trying to exit a packed subway car—especially getting elbowed and poked.
 He kept looking down, worried someone was going to step on his toes and dirty up his pristine pair of Air Max runners.

-The funny thing was that Eddie had always been told that Barbadians—or Bajans—were the loudest, more so than Trinidadians.
+The funny thing was that Eddie had always been told that Barbadians—Bajans—were the loudest, more so than Trinidadians.
 Corey was born in Trinidad and moved to Montreal when he was around eleven or twelve, not too long before he saved Eddie’s ass from a bunch of skinheads who’d ambushed him in the park.
-At a solid six-foot-two with his Trini charm, he was always able to talk his way into a woman’s panties, unlike Eddie.
+At a solid six foot two with his Trini charm, he was always able to talk his way into a woman’s panties, unlike Eddie.

-But he’d since settled down a bit—getting his girlfriend pregnant and then marrying her had changed Corey for the better.
+But he’d since settled down a bit.
+Getting his girlfriend pregnant and then marrying her had changed Corey for the better.
 He’d once had an alcohol problem too.
 Those were moments that Eddie wanted to forget.
-One of those memories involved both of them, and Corey’s then-girlfriend, Jordyn, being on the run from the police for a murder Eddie had been framed for.
+One of those memories involved the two of them and Corey’s then-girlfriend, Jordyn, being on the run from the police for a murder Eddie had been framed for.

 They’d only arrived from Montreal earlier that afternoon.
 As expected, Corey had to drag Eddie out of the Airbnb to find the nearest party.